Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

 There is legal precedent for this, involving Pepe The Frog.
 When Pepe became associated with the alt-right and InfoWars used him for a poster sold on their website, the original artist, Matt Furie, filed a lawsuit.
 The court denied InfoWars' fair use argument, stating that "meme-ification" did not diminish Furie's copyright ownership, emphasizing that copyright owners are entitled to protect their work against unauthorized uses, regardless of its popularity.

-Considering this legal precedent, it becomes apparent that using someone else's copyrighted material in marketing campaigns can carry legal risks.
-Now, my legal knowledge stops at Law and Order, so it’s essential for companies to consult actual legal experts to ensure they comply with copyright laws and avoid potential legal issues when using memes.
+It’s essential companies consult actual legal experts to ensure they comply with copyright laws and avoid potential legal issues when using memes.

-Tips for Meme Marketing
+Tips For Effective Meme Marketing

 1. Stay on Brand